Joseph Plottel: Melbourne architectural practice

-Plottel established a brief practice in Canberra in the partnership of Plottel Bunnett & Alsop, who were commissioned to design a number of residential housing projects for the Capital Territory, one example of which survives at 5 Baudin Street dated to 1928 and showing a Mediterranean influence.; The Canberra Electoral role for 1929 lists 'Plottel, Joseph architect 31 Queen St, Melbourne' by dint of his having purchased property in the territory.
+Plottel established a brief practice in Canberra in the partnership of Plottel Bunnett & Alsop, who were commissioned to design a number of residential housing projects for the Capital Territory, one example of which survives at 5 Baudin Street dated to 1928 and showing a Mediterranean influence.
+The Canberra Electoral role for 1929 lists 'Plottel, Joseph architect 31 Queen St, Melbourne' by dint of his having purchased property in the territory.

 In the late 1920s, like many architects, he undertook an overseas tour in 1929 to study the latest trends in both Europe and the United States, where he was impressed by the Spanish style houses of Pasadena and Beverly Hills.

 Main commissions

-Further commissions then came in a series of factories, shops and commercial buildings in Melbourne and the inner suburbs, including Brash's at 108 Elizabeth Street in the late 1920s, while two Footscray factories for Maize Products in 1933 and Bradmills in 1934 cemented his reputation in that suburb.
+Further commissions then came in a series of factories, shops and commercial buildings in Melbourne and the inner suburbs, including Brash's at 108 Elizabeth Street in the late 1925, 'The Warwick' flats and shopfronts at 75A Fltzroy Street, cnr.
+Jackson Street, St Kilda (1933) in which Athol Shmith established his first photographic studio, while two Footscray factories for Maize Products, also in 1933, and Bradmills in 1934 cemented his reputation in that suburb.
 Bradmill's had previously been McPhersons Jute Works and Barnett Glass Rubber, but under the ownership of Bradford Cotton Mills the site was greatly extended with "Factory block No. 1" extensively reconstructed, in 1926–1927 according to Plottel's designs for a then massive £53,399.

 He also carried out work on the Kayser Knitting Mill in 1933 and 1936 and Lamson Paragon's paper mill in Richmond in 1937, extending his repertoire with functional industrial buildings, still exhibiting finely executed decorative effects such as the use of coloured brickwork and terra cotta.

-The Footscray connections came to fruition in the commission for the new Footscray Town Hall for the municipality.
+The Footscray connections led to the commission for the new Footscray Town Hall for the municipality.
 The two-storey building was designed in 1936, and erected by day labour under supervising contractors ARP Crow & Sons in 1936, to replace the first town hall built in 1875.
 It adopts an unusual eclectic Romanesque or even Byzantine mode, which had previously influenced Plottel for his St Kilda Synagogue, arranged in a formal Palladian manner with a central classical portico with attached receding wings either side.
 It is the only example of this style applied to a town hall in Victoria.
 The exterior incorporates a finely detailed entrance loggia with Corinthian columns, variegated brown brickwork highlighted with intricately modelled buff faience work and a terracotta tile mansard roof.
 It contains offices on the ground floor and the council chamber and reception hall on the upper level.
 The interior is designed in a contrasting Streamlined Modernist manner.